divio/divio-cloud-docs/background/addons-basics.rst

 Packages as installed by Divio addons (such as Django or django CMS) are **completely standard and unmodified**.

-Installation and basic configuration of addons is managed via the project's dashboard in the Control Panel.
+Installation and basic configuration of addons is managed via the application's dashboard in the Control Panel.
 More advanced configuration can be managed via :ref:`settings <how-to-settings>` and :ref:`environment variables <environment-variables>`.

 .. _dockerfile-reference-automatic-population:

-The Dockerfile in Aldryn Django projects
+The Dockerfile in Aldryn Django applications
 -------------------------------------------------

 Hashes (``#``) in the ``Dockerfile`` indicate a comment.
 Sections within angle brackets are